bryonbean/mjml/README.md

 ## Contributing

-PUll request are welcom.
+Pull requests are welcome.
 For major changes please open an issue first to discuss what you would like to change.

 ## License